 THE CHALLENGES OF GROWING LUFFA IN A COLD CLIMATE & HOW YOU CAN SUCCEED

-The first challenge is that the luffa plant needs 200 days to get to maturity.
+The first challenge is that the luffa plant needs 200 days to mature.
 200 days!
-When your whole growing season is 90-110 days, this presents a giant problem.
+When your whole growing season is 90-110 days, this presents a massive problem.

 Second, the luffa is a giant baby that doesn’t like the cold.
 Sure, you can baby it indoors, but if it goes outdoors in anything colder than 10 degrees Celsius, it stops growing for up to a month!
 What kind of jerk plant does that!?!

 To make matters worse, once the temperatures start dipping again, the sponge will be ruined if it gets just a touch of frost.
-There is no taking chances, no covering your luffa and hoping for the best.
-One tiny bit of frost and it’s toast.
+There are no taking chances, no covering your luffa and hoping for the best.
+One tiny bit of frost and its toast.

 To sum things up: Long growing season + Unreasonable cold intolerance = Ridiculously challenging plant.